이 페이지는 아직 한국어로 제공되지 않습니다. 번역 작업 중입니다.

 1. Ensure the Datadog AWS integration role has s3:GetObject and s3:ListBucket permissions on the destination bucket.
 These permissions allow Datadog to read the generated inventory files.

-2. Follow the steps in the Amazon S3 user guide to add a bucket policy to your destination bucket allowing write access (s3:PutObject) from your source buckets.
+3. Follow the steps in the Amazon S3 User Guide to add a bucket policy to your destination bucket that allows Amazon S3 to write inventory objects (s3:PutObject) from your source bucket or buckets.

 For each bucket you want to monitor: